Boiler Blog - Herts Boilers

 15. British Gas said I need a new boiler, is it really true?

-BG hard salesUnfortunately a lot of times it is not true.
-They just want to sell you a new boiler for more sales.
+Unfortunately a lot of times it might not be true.
+They just want to sell you a new boiler every time for more sales.
 British Gas has long been a private company.
-Each year their sales must be more than the previous year otherwise the company CEO will be under pressure for poor performance.
+Each year their sales are targeted to be more than the previous year otherwise the company management will be under pressure for poor performance.

+Another common tactic is to say parts might be obsolete towards a working boiler.
 It is the same when they said you need a powerflush.

 16. When replacing with a new boiler, should it always be a combi boiler?